 A product-to-product washout system is used, and the tank is drained between products.
 A back pressure control valve keeps pressure on the tank, and logic in the control system prevents two flavors from running at once.
-Past the pump for the packaging side, a pair of valves sends scrap material to re-blend totes.
+Past the pump for the packaging side, a pair of valves send scrap material to re-blend totes.
 Three to five percent of scrap is re-blended into appropriate

-When blending of a product ends, any remaining product is pumped back to a re-blend tote.
+When the blending of a product ends, any remaining product is pumped back to a re-blend tote.
 The system is washed out and a spray ball cleans the tanks.
 The washout water is drained to a pan and also sent to the scrap tote.
 More washout runs through the system and the new product is slowly metered into the mixing system.

 The client uses multiple re-blend totes because certain product ingredients cannot be mixed.
 For example, colors for re-blend must be similar (like orange, yellow, and red).
 If you re-blend a yellow dye with a blue product, less than 3% yellow can delude the blue color.
 Also, antibacterial formulas cannot be mixed with non-antibacterial products.
 The control logic for the system controls the re-blend totes and tracks where the product profiles are sent, preventing accidental mixing of incompatible scrap material.

 The product from the surge tank is pumped to the filler and added into bottles.
 The packaging and in-line blending skid are integrated together to ensure matched speeds and prevent product mix-up.

 - Blending system delivered on time and on a budget by utilizing EPIC’s proven in-line blending system design and design to the implementation strategy

 - Capital costs decreased and system flexibility increased by using ingredient trees to replace tanks.
 OVER 20 FLAVORS can be mixed on one process line.

 - Wasted product greatly reduced through a metered re-blend system

 WHY EPIC MODULAR PROCESS?